Q1. I think I’ve been sexually harassed. What should I do?

 Q2.
 I work for a maintenance contractor and I clean the offices of a business.
 An employee of the building, who is not employed by the business I clean for, is asking me repeatedly for dates.
 I don’t like this behavior.
 What can I do?

 A2.
 Your employer and the business that operates in your worksite are both required to provide you a harassment-free workplace.
 You should report the conduct to the worksite business, and also to your own employer.
 Both are responsible to address the problem.
-If your employer is your harasser, or you do not trust how your employer will react, you may also file a complaint with the Division of Human Rights.
+If you do not trust how your employer will react, you may also file a complaint with the Division of Human Rights.

 Q3.
 The copier repair person always makes sexual jokes which are upsetting to me.
 My boss says that she can’t do anything about it.